-Don’t forget to follow along, so you don’t miss out!
+If you LOVE this Jamaican Pork Tenderloin with Mango Habanero Salsa recipe, try this Ziggy Marley’s Jerk Chicken.
+Take your taste buds to the island, without ever leaving your home!Don’t forget to follow along, so you don’t miss out!
 Did you know you can get a notification on your phone now as soon something is published?
 People are loving this so much, more than the emails clogging up your inbox.
 If you happened to not accept the notification box earlier…now is a good time to click the small bell in the corner and get signed up!

 FOLLOW Sparkles of Yum ON FACEBOOK | PINTEREST | INSTAGRAM | TWITTER FOR ALL OF THE LATEST CONTENT, RECIPES AND UPDATES.